This elegant snowflake lampshade in pink resembles a rose in full bloom!

 These festive bubbles would look great over a dance floor, a baby's crib, or as birthday party decorations.

 This bell lampshade is another lovely shape made with the same zigzag patterning.

 And here's a treat from Justina!
 If you're like me and have always assumed creating tessellations would be oh-so-complicated, she's provided a tutorial that shows exactly how to print out and make these folded bracelets.
+You can also watch a video in which she shows exactly how to make them here.
 Fear not, they are very doable, not to mention eye-catching!